hngo4619/cos-postgresql/README.md

 Path: Path to the directory your CSV file is located
 Filename: Filename of your CSV file, please include .csv file extension here
 ```

+You can provide a `--delete` flag when running the Python script to have it delete the local file after importing the data to PostgreSQL.

 NOTE: If the values here are populated, the local file will take precedence over AWS.
 Therefore, if you want to upload a file from AWS to PostgreSQL instead, please leave these values blank.

 #### AWS Section